-The kettlebell clean is one of the first movements you can perform with the iron bell because it is a prerequisite point of position for many other movements.
-I mean if you’re going to lift the bell from the ground to start with then you’ve got to be able to perform the clean.
-The thing is that there are many aspects to this lift that are missed which results in it commonly being done wrong with many lifters.
+The kettlebell clean is one of the first movements you can perform with the iron bell.
+This is because it is a prerequisite point of position for many other movements.
+I mean if you’re going to lift the kettlebell from the ground to start then you’ve got to be able to perform the clean.
+The thing is that there are many aspects to this lift that are missed.
+This results in it commonly being done wrong with many lifters.

 Every strong professional lifter understands the vital importance of technique.
-Technique is so crucial that it is literally the difference between a successful lift and a failed lift, or potentially an injury and a non-injury.
+Technique is so crucial that it is literally the difference between a successful lift and a failed lift.
+It can also potentially be the difference between an injury and a non-injury.

 The problem I see with many folks starting out today is that everyone wants to hurry up.
-Hurry, hurry, hurry seems to be the theme of nearly every individual I come across and have the opportunity of training for the first time.
+Hurry, hurry, hurry seems to be the theme of nearly every individual I come across.

 The problem with getting anxious is that it usually causes sloppiness and rapidly worsens an already bad situation.
 Once you can be patient and accept this then you can ease anxiety and perform a subsequent task without failure and without worry that you’re making an already bad situation worse.
 How many times have we all been there?

 It’s as if they are thinking more about the next move rather than the clean itself which is why I’m placing emphasis solely on the kettlebell clean today.
-Of course, as a coach it’s my job to force them to pump the brakes and slow them down to think about what technical aspects of the lift they are speeding by because they’re in too much of a hurry to notice.
+Of course, as a coach it’s my job to force you to pump the brakes and slow you down to think about what technical aspects of the lift you are speeding by because you’re in too much of a hurry to notice.

-The thing is that solid execution of the kettlebell clean is crucial because it does often set us up for presses, snatches, and other movements.
-The problem with missing it though is that if it’s off then the lifter potentially bleeds him or herself of energy causing other subsequent lifts to be done in subpar fashion.
-Like with any other lift the focus should be on getting the clean right if we’re going to train with a purposeful goal in mind.
+The thing is that solid execution of the kettlebell clean is crucial because it does often set you up for presses, snatches, and other movements.
+The problem if it’s off is that it will bleed you of energy.
+This will also cause your other lifts to be done in subpar fashion.
+Like with any other lift the focus should be on getting the clean right if you’re going to train with a purposeful goal in mind.

-Other technical issues people have with the kettlebell clean often involves the breaking back, or bending of the wrist at the bell causing the sphere of the bell to compress the forearms and even cause bruising.
-Additionally this causes an awkward position and stability and control are thrown out of whack when such a thing happens.
+Other technical issues people have with the kettlebell clean often involves the breaking back, or bending of the wrist at the bell causing the sphere of the bell to compress your forearms and even cause bruising.
+Additionally this will place you into an awkward position.
+As a result this will throw off your stability and control.
 It’s like throwing a wrench into a gearbox.

-Besides being a beacon towards technical mastery the kettlebell clean offers many other physical benefits to the lifter as well.
-Kettlebell cleans are great for coordination, core stability, shoulder stability, and overall just being able to place the body into optimal position before attempting to lift.
+Besides being a beacon towards technical mastery the kettlebell clean offers many other physical benefits to the you as well.
+Kettlebell cleans are great for coordination, core stability, shoulder stability, and overall just being able to place your body into optimal position before attempting to lift.